OctopusDeploy/blog/blog/2018-04/dynamic-infrastructure/index.md

 ---

 In 2018.5, we have introduced the ability to manage your Azure deployment targets from within your deployment process.
-Using the Azure Powershell modules you can create Resource Groups and Web Apps within your Azure subscription, but you could deploy your applications to them without some heavy lifting within Octopus.
+Using the Azure Powershell modules you can create Resource Groups and Web Apps within your Azure subscription, but you could not deploy your applications to them without some heavy lifting within Octopus.

-In this blog post, I will walk-through a basic example of how you could manage a Web Application in QA environment, hosted in Azure, from setup to tear down.
+In this blog post, I will walk-through a basic example of how you could manage a Web Application in QA environment, hosted in Azure, from setup to tear down, including the resources you need in Azure and Octopus to make it all happen.

+Obviously, you will need an application to deploy, but I will leave that as an [exercise](https://octopus.com/blog/deploying-an-octopus-pi#build-the-application) for the reader.

 ## Setup